Compiled Master Game Guide

 In this game, you’ll use the Master Game side of the Army Cards (shown below).

-As in the Basic Game, each Army Card features either a Hero or a Squad, with Move, Range, Attack and Defense numbers.
+As in the Basic Game, each Army Card features either a Hero or a Squad, with Move, Range, Attack and Defense Values.
 But you’ll notice that the Master Game side of each card has much more information about the figure(s).
-As you play, you’ll become more familiar with how all of this information is ued during gameplay.
+As you play, you’ll become more familiar with how all of this information is used during gameplay.
 Example 1 explains the Army Card information.

 EXAMPLE 1EXAMPLE 1: Your Army Cards (Master Game Side)

-Hero/Squad: Hero Cards feature a single (usually powerful) figure.
-Squad Cards feature two or more (usually less powerful) figures.
-Your Army can include all Heroes, all Squads, or any combination.
+Hero/Squad: Hero Cards feature a single figure.
+Squad Cards feature two or more figures who act together.
+Your Army may include all Heroes, all Squads, or any combination.

 Species: Biological classification of the figure(s).